Peleke/MindMirror/data/habits/programs/unfck-your-eating/000_lesson.md

 ### Evidence

 Studies show that eating with attention yields significantly better appetite regulation.
-In fact, using a smartphone during meals has been shown to **increase caloric intake**—not just a little, but meaningfully—because distraction dulls hunger and fullness signals.
-Watching TV, responding to emails, even just *having a screen nearby* can all lead you to eat more food (and more *unhealthy* food) than when you’re focused on your plate.
+In fact, using a smartphone during meals has been shown to increase caloric intake—not just a little, but meaningfully—because distraction dulls hunger and fullness signals (Ogden et al., 2013; Marsh et al., 2015).
+Watching TV, responding to emails, even just having a screen nearby can all lead you to eat more food (and more unhealthy food) than when you’re focused on your plate (Robinson et al., 2013).

-But here’s the kicker: this isn’t just about eating *more*.
-It’s about eating food you **don’t even remember**.
-Calories you don’t *notice*, because you never actually tasted them.
+But here’s the kicker: this isn’t just about eating more.
+It’s about eating food you don’t even remember.
+Calories you don’t notice, because you never actually tasted them.

 You scroll for another two minutes, and suddenly the chips are gone—but you don’t even feel satisfied.
-This is how we wind up feeling out of control: not because our willpower failed, but because we *weren’t even there*.
+This is how we wind up feeling out of control: not because our willpower failed, but because we weren’t even there.

 Every distracted bite is a missed chance to reconnect with your own body.
 How many of your goals got sideswiped by “just one more reel”?
 I’ll bet it’s not just eating.

-By contrast, eating without screens helps you slow down, chew properly, and *actually taste* your food.
-This sounds silly, but it’s real: **most of us under-chew**.
+By contrast, eating without screens helps you slow down, chew properly, and actually taste your food.
+This sounds silly, but it’s real: most of us under-chew.
 We swallow large chunks whole.
 We eat fast, barely tasting the food.
-That’s a double-whammy: you overeat because your brain doesn’t register fullness fast enough—and your digestion suffers because your stomach has to do the work your teeth skipped.
+That’s a double-whammy: you overeat because your brain doesn’t register fullness fast enough—and your digestion suffers because your stomach has to do the work your teeth skipped (Zhu & Hollis, 2014).

-Chewing well helps your body break food down more efficiently, and research suggests that it also improves nutrient absorption, lowers bloating, and makes meals more satisfying—all things that help curb the cycle of overeating and regret.
+Chewing well helps your body break food down more efficiently, and research suggests that it also improves nutrient absorption, lowers bloating, and makes meals more satisfying—all things that help curb the cycle of overeating and regret (Ranawana et al., 2014).

 More importantly: this isn’t just physical.
 It’s emotional.
 You want to feel more calm around food?
 Present.
 Confident?
 In control?
-Then start by *showing up*.
+Then start by showing up.
 Undistracted meals give your brain the space to process what’s actually happening.
 You begin to recognize the difference between hunger, boredom, and stress.
 This habit may feel small, but it’s the hinge that swings the whole door.
 It reconnects your mind to your body—and that is what changes everything.

-> Ayurveda has long emphasized the importance of calm, focused eating.
+Ayurveda has long emphasized the importance of calm, focused eating.
 One commonly cited teaching is: “When you eat, just eat.
 Do not eat while walking, talking, or watching TV.”
 Whether or not you follow Ayurveda, the wisdom is clear: food deserves attention—and so do you.
->

 Modern research agrees.
-Turning off distractions during meals is a form of **mindful eating**—and mindful eating is strongly associated with lower rates of bingeing, emotional eating, and weight cycling.
-It also improves **digestion** by activating the parasympathetic nervous system—your “rest-and-digest” mode.
+Turning off distractions during meals is a form of mindful eating—and mindful eating is strongly associated with lower rates of bingeing, emotional eating, and weight cycling (Kristeller & Wolever, 2011).
+It also improves digestion by activating the parasympathetic nervous system—your “rest-and-digest” mode (Mayer, 2011).

 Why does this matter?
-Because most of us spend our day in **fight-or-flight** mode.
+Because most of us spend our day in fight-or-flight mode.
 We’re stressed, overstimulated, and overwhelmed.
 Our nervous systems are stuck in high gear—and digestion literally shuts down in that state.
 When you pause, breathe, and eat without a screen, you help your body shift gears.
 You send a signal to your nervous system that it’s safe to relax, safe to receive nourishment.

-And *that’s* when real healing happens: not just physically, but emotionally.
+And that’s when real healing happens: not just physically, but emotionally.
 Less anxiety.
 More calm.
 More presence.
 It’s all connected—and it starts here.

 ---